Suzaku Kururugi: In Code Geass: Lelouch of the Rebellion

 Suzaku remains the pilot of the Lancelot.
-He is reunited with Lelouch and Nunnally after enrolling into Ashford Academy at Euphemia's suggestion.
+He is reunited with Lelouch and Nunnally after enrolling in Ashford Academy at Euphemia's suggestion.
 He is promoted to Warrant Officer by Cornelia li Britannia when she first arrives in Japan, and is appointed Euphemia's personal Knight, gaining the rank of Major, after a televised battle with the Black Knights.
-This ruins Lelouch's plan to have Suzaku protect Nunnally when his role as Zero takes him away from Area 11.
-During the battle on Shikine Island, in which Suzaku is ordered to kill Zero, Lelouch is uses the power of Geass on Suzaku in order to escape destruction, and commands him to "live," forcing him to survive by any means from then on.
+During the battle on Shikine Island, in which Suzaku is ordered to kill Zero, Lelouch uses the power of Geass on Suzaku in order to escape destruction, and commands him to "live," forcing him to survive by any means from then on.

 Suzaku falls in love with Euphemia, and is emotionally crushed by her death at Zero's hands.
 He is visited by V.V., who explains Zero's power of Geass, which drives him to find and kill Zero.
 He follows Lelouch to Kamine and confirms his identity, after trying to convince himself that Zero and Lelouch were not the same person.
 Lelouch offers Suzaku a truce in order to rescue Nunnally, but Suzaku insists that Lelouch's very existence should be ended.
-Lelouch draws his pistol and both men attempt to shoot one another, at which point the screen fades to black and the season ends with the sound of a single gunshot.
+Lelouch draws his pistol, and both men attempt to shoot one another.